vuw-research-computing/raapoi-docs/docs/running_jobs.md

 !!! info
     It may take a few seconds until the prompt appears when the cluster is busy.
 Please wait for at least 2 mins before interreputing this step to avoid any unexpected behaviour.

+!!! note
+    MATLAB on X server should use `matlab -softwareopengl` to run the application.

 ## Batch jobs